7 major trends that will rule DevOps in 2020

 Kubernetes - gold standard for container orchestration

 Kubernetes, in my opinion, has turned out to be the best container orchestrator technology.
-Of course, Docker Swarm and Mesos have their pluses however Kubernetes is slowly becoming the gold standard for container orchestration.
+Of course, Docker Swarm and Mesos have their pluses; however, Kubernetes is slowly becoming the gold standard for container orchestration.
 Kubernetes, incorporated as the core artifact, has revolutionized the deployment during the development process and application sharing.
-The K8s ecosystem is always producing the best of breed solutions and the flexibility, scalability, automation, portability and high availability offered is booming financial and operational benefits.
+The K8s ecosystem is always producing the best-of-breed solutions, and the flexibility, scalability, automation, portability, and high availability offered is booming financial and operational benefits.
 This is evident from the increasing demand for developers and engineers.
 We can also expect best practices around standards like PCI, HIPAA, NIST, etc. As the Kubernetes community is immense and still in the development phase.
 We will be seeing the first release of 2020 from the K8s soon, and I expect big things from them as always.

 Apart from these, container registry services, multi-cloud computing, Opensource technologies, Continuous governance practices, and DevOps maturity Assessment could be few of the other things that we may see blooming in 2020.
 In my purview, DevOps practices have helped the enterprises recover much faster from failures and the time spent on recovering has been reduced by drastic margins.
 DevOps has become the most crucial part of any enterprise.
-As we advance towards 2020, watching these trends unfold will be exciting.
+As we advance toward 2020, watching these trends unfold will be exciting.